panmar/panmar.github.io/content/interview-with-the-programmer.rst

 * `"Found this bug.
 What could have caused it?"`

     Hussein Nasser discusses `his favorite interview approach <https://www.youtube.com/watch?v=bDIB2eIzIC8>`_, which starts with outlining a general system (e.g., database, webserver, reverse proxy, load balancer, frontend app) and reporting a specific issue (e.g., UI freezing for about a minute after clicking a button).
-He then asks a candidates how they would debug the problem.
-This open-ended question encourages candidates to discuss the parts of the system they are most interested in, naturally revealing their strengths and passions.
+He then asks a candidate how he would debug the problem.
+This open-ended question encourages interviewee to discuss the parts of the system he is most interested in, naturally revealing his strengths and passions.
 Hussein notes that he has never received the same answer twice.

 * `"Here's the source code.
 Add some feature..."`